From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: The Quantum Case: Propagation of Regularity for the Hartree--Fock Equation

 The contribution given by the exchange term in the right-hand side of \eqref{eq:rho} can be bounded by Proposition~\ref{prop:exchange_moments} with $\opmu=\op$.
 Therefore, we obtain the following bounds on the right-hand side of Equation~\eqref{eq:rho}

 In particular, for $q=\infty$ we get

-Note that we cannot close the Gr\"onwall's inequality and we will need bounds on $\Dhx\op$ and $\Dhv\op$.
+Note that in order to close the Gr\"onwall inequality and we will need bounds on $\Dhx\op$ and $\Dhv\op$.
 To this end, we look at Equation~\eqref{eq:Dhx} and Equation~\eqref{eq:Dhv}.
 We start bounding the right-hand side of Equation~\eqref{eq:Dhx}.
-By Proposition~\ref{prop:com_V} we obtain
+By Proposition~\ref{prop:weighted_com_est} and Proposition~\ref{prop:weighted_com_est_long_range} we obtain